hurshh/chatss/README.md

-# this is an flutter chat app
+# this is a flutter chat app

 ![image of homescreen](https://i.imgur.com/WxVrT5D.jpg)